devinit/fts_precodinglists/README.md

-#fts_precodinglists
+# fts_precodinglists

-The fts_finalcode.R is used to merge the FTS database extracted from API with the CSV files that contains new variables to be added to the FTS database.
+The fts_finalcode.R is used to join the FTS database extracted from API with the CSV files that contains new variables to be added to the new modified FTS database.
+The fts_precodinglists.R was only used to select new flows in the Donors, Recipient.Organisations and Destination.Country that were not incorporated in the CVS coding lists.

-#Prepare and clean the the database before merge the csv files
+# Prepare and clean the the database before joining the csv files

-We select only the appropriate flows from status ('paid' and 'commitment' contributions, excluding the pledges).
+We selected only the appropriate flows from status column ('paid' and 'commitment' contributions, excluding the pledges).

 ```R
 data <- subset(data, data$status %in% c('paid','commitment'))
 ```

-We also select the columns from the original database that is required in the final visualisation of the database
+We also selected the columns from the original database that are required in the final visualisation of the database

 ```R
 data <- subset(data, select = c("id","amountUSD","budgetYear","description",